One Rep Max Calculator

 Your One Rep Max (1RM) is the maximum weight you can lift for a single repetition with proper form.
 It's the gold standard for measuring strength, used by powerlifters, coaches, and athletes worldwide.

 Rather than actually testing your true 1RM (which carries injury risk), this calculator estimates your maximum based on the weight you lifted for multiple reps.
-Using 7 validated formulas developed over decades of research, it provides an accurate estimate that you can use to program your training.
+Using 7 validated formulas developed over decades of research, it provides a practical estimate you can use to program your training.

 Knowing your estimated 1RM allows you to train with precise percentages.
-Whether you're working on strength (85-95%), hypertrophy (70-85%), or endurance (60-70%), you'll know exactly how much weight to use for each rep range.
+Whether you're working on strength (85-95%), hypertrophy (70-85%), or endurance (60-70%), you'll have a practical percentage-based target to guide your working sets.

 Track Your Training Volume